CSC510-GROUP-40/MovieRecommender/README.md

 We’d love to hear from you!
 Please [open an issue](https://github.com/Shravsssss/MovieRecommender/issues) if you find any bugs or have feature requests.

 ## License 📃
-StreamR is open-source under the MIT License.
+Filmfy is open-source under the MIT License.
-- We chose the MIT license to promote freedom and flexibility for you to adapt StreamR to your needs.
+- We chose the MIT license to promote freedom and flexibility for you to adapt Filmfy to your needs.
 - Enjoy, share, and contribute back to the community!

 ## Copyright